-Sweet Joe Pye Weed is happiest with full sun to part shade in moist to wet soils.
-It prefers that the soil does not dry out which is why clay works well for Joe Pye.
+Sweet Joe Pye Weed is happiest with full sun to part shade in moist to wet soil.
+It prefers that the soil does not dry out, which is why clay works well for Joe Pye.
 It has no serious insect or disease problems.

 Sweet Joe Pye Weed just isn't a fussy or difficult plant to grow.
 If you do not want Sweet Joe Pye Weed to spread hither and yon, then cut the seed heads off.

-Sweet Joe Pye Weed has such a rich history for healing.
-This plant is said to get its name from Joe Pye, who was an Indian healer from New England during the time of the Pilgrims.
-He is said to have used Eupatorium purpureum to treat a variety of ailments including deadly typhus outbreaks.
+Sweet Joe Pye Weed has such a rich history of healing.
+This plant is said to get its name from Joe Pye, an Indian healer from New England during the time of the Pilgrims.
+He has used Eupatorium purpureum to treat various ailments, including deadly typhus outbreaks.

 The flower tops were even used as a good luck charm.
 Some Native American tribes still consider Joe Pye Weed to be an aphrodisiac.

 - Plantpedia: Browse flowering plants by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, or Origin